 Operations Director, The Willows at Red Oak Recovery®

 Becca received a Bachelor’s of Science in Recreation Management from Appalachian State University.
 She comes to the Willows at Red Oak Recovery® with over 10 years of experience in the wilderness and adventure therapy industry.
 Becca has spent most of her time serving in leadership and teaching roles and was also a field instructor for two years.
-She is a WFR and certified NCI instructor.
+She is a WFR and certified QPR instructor.

 Becca is dedicated to serving others and believes in the healing power of nature and exercise.
 Becca enjoys working with young women and helping them find their voice and self-confidence.
 She was drawn to the Willows because of the holistic approach used with the clients as well as the diverse outdoor activities.
 Becca enjoys working with a team that is collaborative and passionate about the service they provide.